Welcome to the world of A. Le Coq

 Workers are given the opportunity to eat in the factory’s canteen, which provides healthy and tasty meals.
 The company’s summer cottage on Lake Võrtsjärv, which is mostly used for training events and meetings, can also be used by staff for holidays.

 We care about our employees’ well-being at work.
 This means that staff are in good shape, both physically and mentally, and feel well.
 Smooth, efficient work is a precondition for well-being.
 Development projects based on lean methodology help us streamline our working processes.
 It is important that every employee is aware of their work-related obligations and objectives and has the skills needed to fulfil them.
-In order to monitor our employee’s well-being at work we conduct a satisfaction survey every two to three years.
+In order to monitor our employees’ well-being at work we conduct a survey specifically designed to measure well-being every two to three years.

 We do everything we can to ensure that our working environment offers equal opportunities for all staff.
 We treat all of our employees equally regardless of their age, gender, tenets, beliefs, nationality and any other characteristics.
 If we are looking to take someone on for a certain position we advertise the post publicly and within the company so that everyone has an equal chance to apply.

-We systematically and consistently develop our employees’ competence, being guided in doing so by the business objectives of the Olvi group.
+We systematically and consistently develop our employees’ competence, being guided in doing so by our business objectives.
 We encourage staff to acquire a variety of skills and to be proactive in furthering their professional competence.
 To this end a training plan is drawn up in A. Le Coq for each calendar year that includes in-house and public training events, trade fairs and seminars in Estonia and abroad.

 Leadership, managerial and work community skills

 In order to guarantee a smoothly functioning working environment and a positive working atmosphere, we develop our leadership, managerial and work community skills on an ongoing basis.
-We use feedback gathered from our employees to this end, as well as the regular satisfaction surveys we conduct in the Olvi group.
+We use feedback gathered from our employees to this end, as well as the regular satisfaction surveys we conduct in the company.

 The feedback obtained from the survey is very important to A. Le Coq.
 As part of the survey, employees can give their views on how to improve working life and submit ideas for new projects and other proposals.
 In turn, feedback is given to staff after each survey regarding overall satisfaction and individually by structural unit, and this is compared to previous surveys and to other companies in the group.
 Employees are also informed which of the proposed projects will be initiated.